Simple update for the Heisenberg model

 wts = SUWeight(peps);

 Next, we can start the SimpleUpdate routine, successively decreasing the time intervals and singular value convergence tolerances.
-Note that TensorKit allows to combine SVD truncation schemes, which we use here to set a maximal bond dimension and at the same time fix a truncation error (if that can be reached by remaining below Dbond):
+Here we set bipartite = true to exploit the underlying bipartite lattice which requires that we input a bipartite PEPS where the diagonal and off-diagonal unit cell entries are equivalent.
+Note that TensorKit allows us to combine SVD truncation schemes, which we use here to set a maximal bond dimension and at the same time fix a truncation error (if that can be reached by remaining below Dbond):

 dts = [1.0e-2, 1.0e-3, 4.0e-4]